bonibv/swarc-material/arc42/arc42-template-EN.md

 # Introduction and Goals

-"Describes the relevant requirements and the driving forces that software architects and development team must consider.
-These include underlying business goals, essential features, essential functional requirements, quality goals for the architecture and relevant stakeholders and their expectations "

 * Business Goals: Engage a global community of photography enthusiasts through a feature-rich platform.
 * Essential Features: Advanced editing tools, customizable filters, and a robust user community with sharing capabilities.
 * Functional Requirements: User profile creation, image sharing with tagging, editing tools, and subscription options.